DawidPiechota/russells-teapot/README.md

 **Before you start:**

 Game starts paused.
 You can change camera mode, angle and difficulty level.
 You can change them in-game as well.
 In case of collision your teapot will be reset to starting position.

-Zaliczone obręcze pozostają zaliczone.
+**Screenshots:**